tw4l/brunnhilde/README.md

 ### Dependencies

-General note: All dependencies are already installed in Bitcurator.
-See instructions below for installing dependencies if you wish to use Brunnhilde in a different OS X or Linux environment.
+All dependencies are already installed in Bitcurator.
+See instructions below for installing dependencies if you wish to use Brunnhilde in OS X or a different Linux environment.

 #### General
 * Python 2.7